AlexandreDecan/sismic/docs/execution.rst

     for step in steps:
       assert isinstance(step, MacroStep)

+Notice that a call to :py:meth:`~pyss.simulator.Simulator.execute` first computes the list and **then** returns it, meaning that all the steps are already processed when the call returns.

 As a call to :py:meth:`~pyss.simulator.Simulator.execute` could lead to an infinite execution (see for example `simple/infinite.yaml <https://github.com/AlexandreDecan/PySS/blob/master/examples/simple/infinite.yaml>`__), an additional parameter ``max_steps`` can be specified to limit the number of steps that are computed